Towards Unconditional Uncloneable Encryption: Analytical and Numerical Results for Conjecture Conjecture 1

-The first constraint on the optimisation gives that diagonal elements of $G$ are all $1$.
-Also, since $G$ is positive semidefinite, the second and third constraints specify elements of $G$ that are real; and the fourth constraint specifies elements of $G$ that are imaginary.
-Taking
+The first constraint in \cref{eq:NPA-level-1-optimization-problem} yields that the diagonal elements of~$G$ are all~$1$.
+Also, since~$G$ is positive semidefinite, the second and third constraints specify elements of~$G$ that are real; and the fourth constraint specifies elements of~$G$ that are imaginary.
+Therefore, taking: